 The conclusion on this recipe for simple artisan sourdough bread

-This a wonderful sourdough bread, albeit not super complex tasting.
+This is a wonderful sourdough bread, albeit not super complex tasting.

 The crust is super crispy and the crumb is nice and chewy.
 It’s not overly tangy, but enough to make your mouth water.